A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Acknowledgment

 \section{Acknowledgment}

-This research has been partially supported by the Austrian FWF projects ZK-35 and W1255-N23, by the Italian PRIN project ``SEDUCE'' n.
-2017TWRCNB and by the Italian PRIN project ``IT-MaTTerS'' n, 2017FTXR7S.
+This research has been partially supported by the Austrian FWF projects ZK-35 and W1255-N23, by the Italian PRIN project ``SEDUCE'' n.~2017TWRCNB, by the Italian PRIN project ``IT-MaTTerS'' n.~2017FTXR7S, and by POR MARCHE FESR 2014-2020, project ``MIRACLE'', CUP B28I19000330007.